 The Atkins diet is one of the best-known diets worldwide.
-It’s a low-carb, moderate-protein, high-fat diet.
+It’s a low carb, moderate protein, high fat diet.

-As you approach your goal weight and advance through these phases, your daily carb allowance increases, allowing you to incorporate a greater variety of foods.
+As you approach your goal weight and advance through these phases, your daily net carb allowance increases, allowing you to incorporate a greater variety of foods.

-The keto, or ketogenic, diet is a very-low-carb, moderate-protein, high-fat diet plan.
+The keto, or ketogenic, diet is a very low carb, moderate protein, high fat diet plan.

 Some people monitor their ketone production using blood, urine, or breath tests.

-Both Atkins and keto require you to eliminate these high-calorie, carb-rich foods, which makes it easier to cut calories and lose weight.
+Both Atkins and keto require you to eliminate these high calorie, carb-rich foods, which makes it easier to cut calories and lose weight.

 Atkins and keto have certain differences as well.

-While keto is a moderate-protein approach, with about 20% of calories coming from protein, the Atkins diet allows for up to 30% of calories from protein, depending on the phase.
+While keto is a moderate protein approach, with about 20% of calories coming from protein, the Atkins diet allows for up to 30% of calories from protein, depending on the phase.

-Due to this flexible carb limit, Atkins allows for a wider variety of foods, such as more fruits and vegetables and even some grains.
+Because of this flexible carb limit, Atkins allows for a wider variety of foods, such as more fruits and vegetables and even some grains.

-Though once considered unhealthy, low-carb diets have now been shown to offer various health benefits.
+Though once considered unhealthy, low carb diets have now been shown to offer various health benefits.

-Low-carb diets may result in more weight loss than other diet plans.
+Low carb diets may result in more weight loss than other diet plans.

-A similar study found that Atkins was the most likely of 7 popular diets to result in meaningful weight loss 6–12 months after starting the plan. (
+A similar study found that Atkins was the most likely of 7 popular diets to result in meaningful weight loss 6–12 months after starting the plan (

-Though more restrictive than Atkins, the keto diet may aid weight loss as well.
+Though it is more restrictive than Atkins, the keto diet may aid weight loss as well.
 Research indicates that being in ketosis decreases appetite, thereby removing one of the biggest barriers to weight loss — constant hunger (

-Blood sugar control
+Blood sugar regulation

-Another 12-month study in 34 overweight adults noted that participants on a keto diet had lower HgbA1c levels, experienced more weight loss, and were more likely to discontinue diabetes medications than those on a moderate-carb, low-fat diet (
+Another 12-month study in 34 overweight adults noted that participants on a keto diet had lower HgbA1c levels, experienced more weight loss, and were more likely to discontinue diabetes medications than those on a moderate carb, low fat diet (

 Both Atkins and keto have benefits and downsides.